-Joel Deane is poet, novelist, journalist and speechwriter.
+Joel Deane is a poet, novelist, journalist and speechwriter.

 Deane started out as a copyboy at the Sun News-Pictorial in Melbourne.
 Since then he has worked in Melbourne and San Francisco as a journalist (including a stint as a producer on the Emmy Award-winning MSNBC technology news show The Site), lectured on the use of public language, penned reviews and essays for Australian Book Review, and written speeches for Labor politicians such as Bill Shorten, Chris Bowen, Steve Bracks and John Brumby.